Rapid City Offers BIG Opportunities for Education

 Plan an education-focused meeting in Rapid City to offer BIG opportunities to your guests and event attendees!
 Rapid City has major resources and attractions for history, science, tech, engineering and math related students and professionals.
 That's right!
 We have STEM related programs, events and attractions covered, plus so much more.
 Here are just a few interesting educational programs happening in Rapid City's STEM and education scene.

 The South Dakota Program for Integrative Graduate Education and Research Traineeship (SD IGERT) provides an opportunity for doctoral candidates at the University of South Dakota, South Dakota State University, or the South Dakota School of Mines and Technology to work together on improving the cost and efficiency of capturing solar energy.

-The ACM International Collegiate Programming Contest (ICPC), one of the most prestigious programming competitions in the world is taking place in May 2017 at the Rushmore Plaza Civic Center.
+The ACM International Collegiate Programming Contest (ICPC), one of the most prestigious programming competitions in the world is taking place in May 2017 at The Monument, formerly known as the Rushmore Plaza Civic Center.
 The contest involves a global network of universities hosting regional competitions that advance teams to the ACM¬ICPC World Finals.

 The National Science Foundation Research Experience for Undergraduates (REU) site offers a unique 10-week summer research program focused on integrated research experiences.
 This program involves intersecting Metallurgical Engineering with prevailing historical, social or artistic themes throughout Rapid City to provide a unique historical and cultural framework for current research.

 The West River Math Contest for middle school-aged students in South Dakota takes place annually during the month of May.
 The competition is prepared and scored by the faculty of the Mathematics and Computer Science Department at the South Dakota School of Mines & Technology in Rapid City, where the competition is held.